ledinhthachquang/HumanResoucreswithJava/README.md

 ---

 # Introduction
-## This project is called human resource management.
+## 🆕This project is called human resource management.
 This project consists of 2 parts:
-- ### Designing functions in the form of consoles using oop knowledge
+- ### Human Resoucres Console : Designing functions in the form of consoles using oop knowledge
 <img width="584" alt="image" src="https://user-images.githubusercontent.com/111257273/184632793-92546018-e089-4ec2-b295-8e9bf6fa50a2.png">

-- ### Designing application interfaces including 2 functions: adding and removing employees.
+- ### HumanResoucresApplication : Android Programming designing app interfaces including 2 functions: adding and removing employees.
 <img width="535" alt="image" src="https://user-images.githubusercontent.com/111257273/184577664-6769688e-6587-4039-b01d-0e46ef8f5bd6.png">

+# Purpose
+- Improve oop programming skills
+- get acquainted with android programming

+Role for the product :

 # 🚀 How to use
 - Use Android Studio to open file.apk and folder Human Resources Console
 - Download HumanResourcesApplication.zip then extract and open the folder with Android Studio

-## Features
+# Role for the projects
+personal products

+# Time
+Total time : ~24h

+# Project details

-## Why?
+## Human Resoucres Console

-## How to install

-### The easy way
+### Function
+1. Display the list of existing employees in the company

+2. Show departments in the company

+3. Show employees by department

+4. Add new employees to the company: includes 2 types

+- Add regular staff

+- More staff as management (with more positions)

+5. Search for employee information by name or employee code
+6. Display payroll of employees throughout the company
+7. Display employee payroll in ascending order
-### The slightly-less-easy-but-still-totally-doable way
+###

+## Android App
 Check to see if you have Ruby installed (`ruby -v`).
 If you don't, you can follow the installation instructions provided [here](https://www.ruby-lang.org/en/documentation/installation/).

 Next you'll have to install [Jekyll](https://jekyllrb.com) (a simple `gem install bundler jekyll` should suffice).